 - Serious dysfunction of any bodily organ or part

-For costs beyond the cap mentioned above or if you sustain serious injury, emotional trauma, or loss of future earning capacity, you may need to file a PIP lawsuit against the at-fault party in order to seek additional compensation.
-If you have any questions or concerns, it is a sensible idea to contact a personal injury lawyer who will offer a free case evaluation and discuss your options.
+If you have costs beyond the cap that applies in your situation, or if you sustained serious injury, emotional trauma, loss of future earning capacity, or other damages, you may need to file a PIP lawsuit against the at-fault party in order to seek additional compensation.
+You may also need to file a PIP lawsuit if you have a claim that was denied, delayed, or undervalued.

-Common tactics PIP providers use to deny, underpay or delay claims include asserting that:
+Common tactics PIP providers use to deny, underpay, or delay claims include:

-- You did not receive medical care within 14 days
+- Asserting the claimant did not receive medical care within 14 days

-- You did not sustain an emergency medical condition
+- Asserting the claimant did not sustain an emergency medical condition

-- You did not suffer injuries that were related to the accident
+- Stating the claimant did not suffer injuries that were related to the accident

-- You received treatment that was not reasonable or necessary
+- Stating the claimant received treatment that was not reasonable or necessary

-It may seem a daunting process, but it is important not to let the insurance company avoid its responsibilities.
+It may seem daunting, but it is important not to let the insurance company avoid its responsibilities.
 You do not have to face this alone and you do have options.
-Seeking legal assistance can protect you from your insurance provider and help you recover fair compensation for your injuries and loss.
+Retaining legal assistance can protect you from your insurance provider and help you recover fair compensation for your injuries and other damages.

 When to Contact a Lawyer About a PIP Lawsuit

-If you are involved in a vehicle accident that causes serious personal injuries, or the death of a loved one, it may be in your interest to file an injury lawsuit against the at-fault party that caused your crash rather than settling with your car insurance company.
+If you were involved in a vehicle accident that caused serious personal injuries or the death of a loved one, it may be in your interest to file an injury lawsuit against the at-fault party rather than trying to settle your case with your car insurance company.

-Seek legal counsel if you have any concerns before contacting your insurance provider if you have any doubts.
+Seek legal counsel from our firm if you have any concerns before contacting your insurance provider.

-Working alongside a reputable Florida PIP lawyer can help you seek justice and compensation for medical expenses, lost wages, property damage repairs, ongoing medical care costs, loss of earning capacity, and pain and suffering.
+A Florida PIP lawyer from our firm can help you seek justice and compensation for medical expenses, lost wages, property damage repairs, ongoing medical care costs, loss of earning capacity, and pain and suffering.

-The Law Offices of Anidjar & Levine work hard to protect your rights in the event of a serious car accident and can advise you if your injuries are serious enough to qualify for a PIP lawsuit, along with what you are entitled to pursue compensation.
-Contact us here for a free case evaluation or call 1-800-747-3733 to get started.
+The Law Offices of Anidjar & Levine works hard to protect your rights in the event of a serious car accident and can advise you about filing a PIP lawsuit and recovering your due compensation.
+Contact us for a free case evaluation.